cloudius-systems/capstan-env-var-java-example/README.md

   **my_var**, and call (using include) the remote init file

-* remote-init.yaml - an example of a cloud-init file, setting an env var cloud_var
+* remote-init.yaml - an example of a cloud-init file, setting an env var **cloud_var**

 * src/main/java/io/osv/Main.java - a trivial Java program which use
   both env vars

-* cmdline - a OSv init file which call the local init file
+* cmdline - osv init file which call the local init file

-* Capstan file to upload all of the above to the image
+* Capstanfile which upload all of the above files to the image

 To test the remote-init file locally, you will need to run [ec2-simulator](https://github.com/cloudius-systems/osv/blob/master/scripts/ec2-simulator.py) from the osv source code:
 ```
-sudo ./ec2-simulator.py -f ~/projects/capstan-example-java/remote-init.yaml
+sudo ./scripts/ec2-simulator.py -f ~/projects/capstan-example-java/remote-init.yaml
 ```
-The simulator position the remote-init.yaml in the standard meta-data IP, as EC2 does.
+The simulator position the remote-init.yaml in the standard meta-data IP, 169.254.169.254, as EC2 does.